ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 ### Transparency Configuration

 Authentication SHOULD NOT be implemented for this endpoint.

-This endpoint is used to discovery the capabilities of a transparency service implementing this specification.
+This endpoint is used to discover the capabilities and current configuration of a transparency service implementing this specification.

 Request: